 - Make sure your bedroom is well ventilated.
 Keep the windows open in the morning, so the room airs out.

 - When washing sheets and bedding materials, use a hot wash with a temperature of 60 C or more.
 This is the temperature ideal for killing germs and bacteria.

 - Use a cover or protector to reduce the amount of material that seeps out of the sheets and into the mattress.
 You can wash and change it regularly for better hygiene.

 - After any warm nights where excessive sweating may have occurred, in the morning, do not make your bed straight away.
 Leave the duvet uncovered with the sheets exposed.
 This is a quick way for everything to air and dry, reducing the breeding ground for bacteria and also reducing odors.

-These tips will ensure that whether it’s memory foam, latex or air, it will last longer.
+These tips will ensure that whether it’s memory foam, latex or an air mattress, it will last longer.
 Usually, mattresses last for around eight years with good care, and for less without the basic tips mentioned above.
 The most important thing to remember is good hygiene, and basic care is undoubtedly the easiest and effective method for longevity.